openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 about the responses, select **Submit your assessment and move to response
 #<number>**.

 When you submit your assessment of the first learner's responses, the next set of responses opens for you.
 Assess these responses in the same way that you assessed the first learner's responses, and then submit your assessment.
 You will repeat these steps until you have assessed the required number of responses.
 The number in the upper right corner of the step is updated as you assess each set of responses.

-If there are no new submitted responses available for grading, you see a status message indicating that you are waiting for peer responses and that you should check back later.
+If there are no new submitted responses available for grading, you see a status message indicating that you are waiting for peer responses to assess, and that you should check back later.

 =================================================